middleton2020/JsonTools/README.md

 `// With only one boolean, we can simply assign that.
 We identify it as a boolean because it has no quotes but can be read into a boolean (i.e. true/false, yes/no, etc.).`

-`public static object ClassSetBoolean(string inpName, bool inpValue, object inpObject, string inpPath)`
+`public static object SetBoolean(string inpName, bool inpValue, object inpObject, string inpPath)`

 `{`